taSilver/taSilver.github.io/content/about.md

 ---
 section: about
-title: Hello
+title: My Background
-description: This is my personal website displaying my recent projects from GitHub.
-I work on a wide range of projects to build my skills wherever possible.
+description: I'm a final year Computer Science Advanced student at Monash University.
+I have experience in Full Stack development, DevOps, and CloudOps.
+I've worked in two of the Big 4 Consultancies, and am looking to challenge my skills in Software Engineering.
 action: Contact me
 ---